 We have already dealt with this topic in more detail in this post:

-In some countries, not many, Esports is already accepted as a set of sports.
-Nevertheless, even today, there is still a doubt, especially from classic athletes and the older generations, whether Pro Gamers are real athletes.
+In some countries, not many, esports is already accepted as a set of sports.
+Nevertheless, even today, there is still a doubt, especially among classic athletes and the older generations, whether Pro Gamers are real athletes.

 But there is a lot of money and a lot of potential at stake.
 Many sports clubs have been setting up Esports departments and signing digital athletes for a few years now.